EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

     *Note:* We install a nightly build to have the cmdlet ````Set-PnPManagedAppId```` available.

 1. On the message Untrusted repository, enter **y**.
-1. In Terminal, click the tab **Windows PowerShell**.
+1. In Terminal, click the tab **Administrator: Windows PowerShell**.
 If you do not have a this tab open, click the down chevron and **Windows PowerShell**.
 1. Ensure **Windows Powershell** is shown at the top.
 Install the Microsoft SharePoint Onine Services Module.

     ````powershell